 It’s also home to the shy Platypus, so keep your eyes peeled and you might catch a glimpse!

-If you continue on the track past the Blue Lake rather than looping back you may find yourself at this scene.
+If you continue on the track past the Blue Lake rather than looping back you will find yourself within the Devils Coachhouse.

 Wildlife you may see at Jenolan Caves